-A DNS leak is a computer security problem that occurs when you request encrypted data on systems such as VPN, proxy, but your device uses the Internet Service Provider (ISP) Domain Name System (DNS) to do your request.
+Fix DNS leak in Ubuntu because it is a computer security issue that occurs when you request encrypted data on systems like VPN, proxy, but your device uses the Internet Service Provider (ISP) Domain Name System (DNS) to do your request.

 When DNS leak problem occurs, your Internet Service Provider (ISP) will know which websites you are visiting because it’s the ISP’s DNS server that does the name resolution.

-This post provides information you need to fix DNS leak in Linux Ubuntu; But configuring network settings to avoid DNS leak on most Linux distributions uses the same approach.
+This post provides information you need to fix dns leak in Ubuntu; But configuring network settings to avoid DNS leak on most Linux distributions uses the same approach.

 How To Fix OpenVPN DNS Leak In Linux